How To Get Out Of A Funk (7 Helpful Strategies)

 - The three most important things I want to accomplish that day.

-I love teaching this technique in my online nutrition coaching course for mindset in terms of food!
+I love teaching this technique in my online nutrition coaching course for mindset in terms of food, but it works for just about any goal!

 7. Give Yourself A Day of Grace